WebOrigami/docs/src/language/syntax.md

 ---
-title: pika Syntax
+title: Pika language syntax
 ---

-This describes the syntax of the small expression language by both the pika command-line tool and formulas in [Egret](/egret).

 ## Requirements

-The pika syntax is designed to be relatively easy to type and read in several different environments, each of which impose some constraints:
+The Pika syntax is designed to be relatively easy to type and read in several different environments, each of which impose some constraints:

 - Windows filenames, which cannot use the characters `\ / : * ? " < > |`
 - macOS filenames, whose requirements are a subset of Windows'
 - Terminal shells such as `bash`, which suggests avoiding the characters `( ) { } &`
-- YAML file keys.
-This file format can technically represent any string key, but it's desirable to let authors write pika formulas as YAML keys with a minimum degree of quoting or escaping.
+- YAML/JSON file keys.
+These file formats can technically represent any string key, but it's desirable to let authors write Pika formulas as string keys, particularly in YAML, with a minimum degree of quoting or escaping.
+- Templates, in which Pika expressions can appear inside `{{}}` substitutions.

 ## Expressions